-This season, shopping is on everyone’s mind.
-Whether you’ll be camping out for the best Black Friday deals or just readying your credit card for Cyber Monday, we encourage you to also make some time to visit and support your local small businesses.
-You never know what unique gifts you might find — plus, your money will go toward helping members of your community.
-Read on to learn more about the important role small businesses play in our communities!
+Now is the time to show your support for your local business community.
+You never know what unique items you might find when you shop small — plus, your money will go toward helping members of your community.
+In this first post, we’ve outlined the important role small businesses play in our communities.
+Read on to find out!

 Small businesses make a big impact — on both national and local levels.
 According to a study by American Express,1 small businesses in the U.S. (defined as having fewer than 100 employees) are responsible for $4.8 trillion of the country’s national Gross Domestic Product (GDP).
 If American small businesses were a country, they’d be equivalent in GDP to Japan, which is the third largest economy in the world!